larshansen1/agents_playground/README.md

 1. Access Open WebUI at http://localhost:3000
 2. Install the Task Queue tool from `openwebui_task_tool.py`
-3. Upload documents and use: `@queue summarize this document`
+3. Upload documents and use: `@flow summarize this document`

 See [docs/OPENWEBUI.md](docs/OPENWEBUI.md) for complete integration guide.